SwanNOBILI/robot-ai-simulation/setup.md

 You now have:

 * A local `E-puck` robot simulation using your own PROTO and assets
-* A working Python controller
+* All the Python libraries needed
 * A clean, extensible project architecture

 You're ready to experiment !